-Files Up to 248GB
+Large Files Up to 16 TB

-EmEditor easily opens up to 248 GB or 2.1 billion lines – whichever is reached first, when opening a file – with only a little memory.
+EmEditor easily opens up to 16 TB (17,592,186,044,415 bytes) or 1,099 billion lines (1,099,511,627,775 lines) – whichever is reached first, when opening a file – in the 64-bit version of EmEditor if enough memory is available.
+Support up to 256 GB (274,877,906,943 bytes) or 2.14 billion lines (2,147,483,647 lines) in the 32-bit version.
 For files even larger than that, use the built-in Large File Controller.

 By default, EmEditor uses temporary files when it opens a file larger than 300 MB.
 You can check and edit this size in the Advanced tab of the Customize dialog box.
 If you open a file larger than this size, a few highlighting features are disabled, including multiple-line comments.
 Wrapping modes are also disabled for optimal speed.
 If you are opening a file larger than this size, make sure there is enough disk space in the temporary file folder.
 The default temporary folder is the system temporary folder, specified by the

 EmEditor’s multithreaded design allows you to view documents during the opening of a large file.
 A status window appears during most time-consuming activities such as text editing, saving, searching, replacing, inserting and deleting, which allows you to monitor and cancel those activities at any time.